 The fostering service is led by a Head of Service, who is Katie Harris.
-Katie has relevant qualifications for this task viz. - LLB, MA in Social Work, D.M.S., and 29 years experience in the Child Care field.
+Katie has relevant qualifications for this task viz. - LLB, MA in Social Work, D.M.S., and 30 years experience in the Child Care field.

-In addition there are two service managers who have relevant social work qualifications, and a fully qualified team of 15 social workers, both full and part-time.
+In addition there are two service managers who have relevant social work qualifications, plus NVQ5 in management, and a fully qualified team of 15 social workers, both full and part-time.